Simba rebellion: Government counter-offensives

 Though war was turning in favor of the ANC, problems remained for the Congolese government.
 Most notably, the rebels still held numerous hostages and important towns in eastern Congo.
 In response, the Congolese government turned to Belgium and the United States for help.
 The Belgian Army sent a task force to Léopoldville, airlifted by the U.S. 322d Airlift Division.
 The Belgian and American governments tried to come up with a rescue plan.
 Several ideas were considered and discarded, while attempts at negotiating with the Simba force failed.

 The Congolese government and its Western allies finally decided to launch a multi-pronged campaign.
 ANC troops led by mercenary columns would advance from the west, southwest, southeast (Albertville) and east (Bukavu).
 The mercenaries were well equipped for the campaign, and given access to jeeps, trucks, mortars and armoured fighting vehicles.
 In addition, the ANC was provided with foreign advisors, including about 200 Cuban CIA agents who operated on the ground and also flew for the Congolese Air Force.
 The ground forces which were coming from the west and attacking Bas-Uele were also supported by armoured trains.
 While these ground offensives were going on, an international task force was prepared for airborne attacks on the urban centers of the rebels.

 Though the initial ground attacks met with some success, the Simbas still managed to offer significant resistance, and even retook some areas amid counter-attacks soon after the campaign's beginning.
 The first airborne assault was carried out on 24 November.
 Organized by Belgian Colonel Charles Laurent, the attack was code-named Dragon Rouge and targeted Stanleyville.
 Five US Air Force C-130 transports dropped 350 Belgian paratroopers of the Para-Commando Regiment onto Simi-Simi Airport on the western outskirts of Stanleyville.
 Once the paratroopers had secured the airfield and cleared the runway they made their way to the Victoria Hotel, prevented Simba rebels from killing most of the 60 hostages, and evacuated them via the airfield.
 Over the next two days over 1,800 Americans and Europeans were evacuated, as well as around 400 Congolese.
 However, almost 200 foreigners and thousands of Congolese were executed by the Simbas.
-Among them were several missionaries such as the American Dr. Paul Carlson or the Belgian Dox brothers.
+Among them were several missionaries such as the American Dr. Paul Carlson and the Belgian Dox brothers.
 While the Belgians were securing Stanleyville, the ANC's columns "Lima I" and "Lima II" broke through the Simba defenses and arrived at Stanleyville on the same day.
 On 26 November, a second mission (Dragon Noir) was flown by the Belgians and captured Isiro.
 The Belgians withdrew most of their forces from the Congo after the successful conclusion of Dragon Rouge and Dragon Noir.
 The fall of Stanleyville and Isiro "broke the back of the eastern insurrection, which never recovered."
 The Simba leadership fled into exile while descending into disarray and severe disagreements; Gbenye was shot in the shoulder by one of his generals after dismissing him.
 However, many African states voiced support for the Simbas' cause after the Belgian operations.